arpitbbhayani/articles/blogs/fsm.md

 [0, 1, 1, 2, 3, 5, 8, 13, 21, 34]
 ```

-Thus using a fibonacci generator is extremely memory efficient as now we need not compute a lot of fibonacci numbers in memory, rather the process could ask for as many values as it needs and the generator would keep on yielding values one by one.
+Thus using a fibonacci generator is extremely memory efficient as now we need not compute a lot of fibonacci numbers and hold them in memory, rather the process could ask for as many values as it needs and the generator would keep on yielding values one by one.

 ## Coroutines
 Python coroutines are resumable functions, just like generators but instead they consume values on the fly.
 The way we can do this is by using the `yield` statement as shown below